-It is important to collect information from people with rare conditions like Myotonic Dystrophy to help researchers and scientists trying to better understand the condition.
+It is important to collect data from people with rare conditions like Myotonic Dystrophy, to help researchers and scientists trying to better understand the condition.
 More research is likely to improve the care patients receive in future.
 Specific examples of how the registry data has been used to further research and support the Myotonic Dystrophy community in the UK can be viewed on the registry website.

 Having a computer database of patients with Myotonic Dystrophy also means that patients that may be eligible to take part in clinical trials to help develop new treatments can be easily found, and this allows those who are interested to volunteer to take part if they wish.
 This helps to improve the equality of access to trials for patients living all over the UK.

-The registry is different to any mailing lists or contact databases you may be on with a patient organisation (for example the Myotonic Dystrophy Support Group, or Cure-DM) and you won't be signed up automatically.
-You need to either sign up to the registry online yourself or ask the registry team for support to sign up.
+The registry is different to any mailing lists or contact databases that you or your child may be on with a patient organization (for example the Myotonic Dystrophy Support Group, or Cure-DM) and they will not be signed up automatically.
+You need to either sign your child up to the registry online yourself or ask the registry team for support to sign them up.

-The John Walton Muscular Dystrophy Research Centre (Newcastle University), is responsible for maintaining this registry.
-The project is funded by the patient groups MDSG (Myotonic Dystrophy Support Group), CureDM (Cure Myotonic Dystrophy UK Charity) and MDUK (Muscular Dystrophy UK) and clinical data entry support is provided by many health professionals across the UK.
+The John Walton Muscular Dystrophy Research Centre (Newcastle University) is responsible for maintaining this registry.
+The project is funded by patient groups such as MDSG (Myotonic Dystrophy Support Group), CureDM (Cure Myotonic Dystrophy UK Charity) and MDUK

+(Muscular Dystrophy UK) and clinical data entry support is provided by many health professionals across the UK.

-Before you consider registering your details, it is important that you understand what is involved and what will be done with the information you provide.
-This information sheet contains answers to some of the questions you might have about the registry.
-When you have read this document, and after you have had some time to think about it, we ask if you wish to register.
-If you do, we ask you to sign the online consent form saying that you agree to join.
-If you have any questions or accessibility issues, please contact the registry team before signing the consent form.
+Before you consider registering your child's details it is important that you understand what is involved and what will be done with the information that you provide.
+This information sheet contains answers to some of the questions you may have about the registry When you have read this document, and after you have had some time to think about it, we will ask if you wish for your child to be registered on the database.
+You will be asked to sign an online consent form stating you agree for your child to join, and we also ask your child to read and sign an assent form .

+If you or your child have any questions or accessibility issues, please contact the registry team before signing the consent form.

-How will I benefit from registering?
+How will my child benefit from registering?

-This database aims to benefit patients living with Myotonic Dystrophy in the UK by collecting useful information which can be used to improve patient care, to support research into potential treatments, and to show that there is a community of people living with DM in the UK who may not be otherwise counted.
-We will make contact with you when we are able to share information about possible new treatments (clinical trials), or other relevant news and information.
-By holding secure records of your clinical details, we will also be able to check whether such trials may be suitable for you to consider participating in.
+This database aims to benefit patients living with Myotonic Dystrophy in the UK by collecting useful information which can be used to improve patient care, to support research into potential treatments, and to show that there is a community of people living with DM in the UK who may not otherwise be counted.
+We will contact you when we are able to share information about new treatments or possible new treatments (clinical trials), or other relevant news and information.
+By holding secure records of your child's clinical details, we will also be able to check whether such trials may be suitable for you to consider enrolling your child in.
 There may be other benefits to joining the registry, for example if data is used to improve national standards of care, in academic research, or to help with getting new treatments approved.

-You will not receive any direct payments or any other financial benefit as a result of joining the registry.
+Neither you nor your child will receive any direct payments or any other financial benefit because of joining the registry.
 The results of research arising from the data may have business potential, but you will not receive financial benefits from such development.